JulianEberius/SublimeRope/README.markdown

 If you are using virtualenv for your project, add the path to the virtualenv in .ropeproject/config.py (there should be a commented-out line already in the file in set_prefs).

     prefs.add('python_path', '/Users/ebi/dev/project/lib/python2.7/site-packages/')

+*UPDATE*: SublimeRope now supports the Rope refactoring function "Rename", which renames an identifier (function, class, variable etc.) throughout your project.
+To use it, you will need to set a keybinding:

+    { "keys": ["alt+super+r"], "command": "python_refactor_rename"}

 License:
 --------